Skip to Content

 How asymmetric hearing loss impacts daily life

-Asymmetric hearing loss can have a profound impact on quality of life as communication becomes challenging and sound localisation and clarity are compromised.
-Simple conversations can be exhausting, and social interactions may become frustrating.
-This often leads to social withdrawal and isolation, impacting mental health.
+Simple conversations can be exhausting, and social engagements may become frustrating.
+This often leads to social withdrawal and isolation, changing mental health, which in turn can affect mental health and self‑confidence.

 Causes of asymmetric hearing loss